How to contribute

 When contributing, you must abide by the Ubuntu Code of Conduct.

-The 12-factor project uses semantic versioning; major releases occur once or twice a year.
+The 12-factor app support project uses semantic versioning; major releases occur once or twice a year.

 If you want to address an issue or a bug in the 12-factor project, notify in advance the people involved to avoid confusion; also, reference the issue or bug number when you submit the changes.